 - » Key resources and services

-This University of Western Sydney (UWS) project investigates how hospitals and neighbourhoods contribute to disparities in health outcomes for Indigenous people in New South Wales.
-By analysing Indigenous and non-Indigenous hospital data, the project will determine whether there are disparities at the hospital or neighbourhood level that could be targeted with specific interventions.
+This University of Western Sydney (UWS) project investigated how hospitals and neighbourhoods contribute to disparities in health outcomes for Aboriginal and Torres Strait Islander people in New South Wales (NSW).
+By analysing Indigenous and non-Indigenous hospital data, the project sought to determine whether there are health disparities at the hospital or neighbourhood level that could be targeted with specific interventions.

-The project examines hospital admissions and outcomes for:
+The project examined hospital admissions and outcomes for:

 - ischaemic heart disease

 - cataract procedures.